fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 It results from the fact that the model classifies training instances quite well, whereas it has issues on previously unseen data.
 Therefore, the attacker model might learn the simple connection: "if an instance is misclassified, it is likely that the model has not seen it before", hence, the data was not used for training.

-In addition to a written summary, you can also plot the AUC-ROC curve of the most successful attack
+In addition to a written summary, you can also plot the ROC curve of the most successful attack
 ```python
 import tensorflow_privacy.privacy.membership_inference_attack.plotting as plotting
 plotting.plot_roc_curve(attacks_result.get_result_with_max_auc().roc_curve)
 ```
 <figure style="width:60%;">
     <img src="{{ "/files/2021-01-24-membership-inference/pic7-rocauc-curve-model10.png" | prepend: base_path }}"
-     alt='AUC-ROC curve of the membership inference attack success'/>
+     alt='ROC curve of the membership inference attack success'/>
-    <figcaption>AUC-ROC curve for the most successful membership privacy attack.</figcaption>
+    <figcaption>ROC curve for the most successful membership privacy attack.</figcaption>
 </figure>